 43. Sour Patch Kids: “First they’re sour, then they’re sweet.”

-A smart technique for slogans is making sure it’s easily useable in a series of advertisements such as commercials and billboards.
+A smart technique for advertising slogans is making sure it’s easily useable in a series of advertisements such as commercials and billboards.
 Sour Patch Kids commercials show the candy being naughty, then sweet, a parallel to how they taste: sour on the outside, sweet on the inside.
+Their commercials became very famous advertising.

 44. Nike: “Just Do It.”

-Not only does this brand describe just buying the athletic brand, it also embodies a state of mind.
+Not only does this famous slogan brand describe just buying the athletic brand, but it also embodies a state of mind.
 It encourages people to become brave and bold with their athletic apparel.
+When it comes to famous advertising slogans, this is about as perfect as it gets.
+The Nike Swoosh is an iconic logo design.

 45. California Milk Processor Board: “Got Milk?”

 This famous slogan ran for a long time, challenging customers to drink more milk rather than sodas or other unhealthy drinks.
-Since it was kept simple, it was easy to pair with other advertising techniques, such as celebrity endorsements—each celebrity was shown with a milk mustache, proving they had drank milk.
+Since it was kept simple, it was easy to pair with other advertising techniques, such as celebrity endorsements—each celebrity was shown with a milk mustache, proving they had drunk milk.
+This is an easily recognizable advertising campaign.

 46. Wendy’s: “Where’s the beef?”

 Wendy’s original slogan was a direct challenge to its fast-food burger competition, claiming that Wendy’s had more beef in their burgers than other places.
-Now, it has become a popular saying to use when something is lacking in content, quality, or substance.
+Now, the advertising campaign has become a popular saying to use when something is lacking in content, quality, or substance.
+Advertising slogans should hit hard and leave a lasting impression, like this one that came out in the ‘80s that can still be heard today.
+A perfect slogan!

 47. Rice Krispies: “Snap, Crackle, Pop.”

-An ingenious slogan, this three word phrase not only describes the sound of the cereal after milk hits it, but it also gave life to the three mascots who represented Rice Krispies.
-There was also a time when it was jingle, easy to say and remember.
+An ingenious slogan, this three-word phrase not only describes the sound of the cereal after milk hits it, but it also gave life to the three mascots who represented Rice Krispies.
+There was also a time when it was a jingle, easy to say and remember which helps cultivate brand awareness.

 48. Nicorette: “Make quitting suck less.”

-This product, which helps customers overcome a nicotine addiction, uses empathy to relate to customers.
-Quitting smoking is hard, and this slogan admits it.
-But, it does so in a positive light, claiming that Nicorette will help making quitting suck less.
+This product, which helps customers overcome nicotine addiction, uses empathy to relate to customers.
+Quitting smoking is hard, and this famous slogan admits it.
+But, it does so in a positive light, claiming that Nicorette will help to make quitting suck less.
+Slogans and taglines that play on empathy are often very effective.

 49. Deere and Company: “Nothing runs like a Deere.”